SiteRelEnby/anduril/hw/hank/emisar-d4k-3ch/README.md

 AKA `CM_BLEND34A`.
 Ramping mode between two channels - on the standard wiring pattern, this is the 3rd and 4th LEDs (channels 2 and 3).
 On the alternate wiring pattern, this is the 4th and main two LEDs (channels 1 and 4).

 ### Channel 1+2
 AKA `CM_BLEND34B`.
 Ramping mode between two channels - on the standard wiring pattern, this is the main two and 3rd LEDs (channels 1 and 2).
 On the alternate wiring pattern, this is the 3rd and 4th LEDs (channels 2 and 3).

+### Channel 1+4
+AKA `CM_BLEND14`.
+Ramping mode between two channels - on the standard wiring pattern, this is the main two and 4th LEDs (channels 1 and 3).
+On the alternate wiring pattern, this is the same LED pair, but with a reversed initial ramp direction.

 ### HSV
 AKA `CM_HSV`.
 Circular ramp between all three channels.